FAUSheppy/atlantis-hub/README.md

     # you might have to restart after the docker network is create if there was none before
     ./server.py -i 0.0.0.0

+You can also find debug information hidden in a block at the very bottom of the dashboard.